kennedyjustin/BolusGPT/README.md

 ### Custom GPT Resources
 1. OpenAPI spec ([`openapi.yaml`](./openapi.yaml)) included so the CustomGPT knows how to interact with the APIs.
 1. Spec for the CustomGPT itself ([`SPEC.md`](./SPEC.md))
-1. Nutrition database file so the CustomGPT retrieves accurate nutrition information.

 ## How does it work?